fidalgok/graphql-backend-starter/notes.md

   cd project-name
   prisma init
 ```

-Using the prisma cli and prisma init command sets up a few prisma boilerplate files for you after going through the cli prompts.
-This project uses a demo database and javascript client to quickly build a graphql server backend.
+The CLI will walk you through creating the prisma service

+1. For ease of development choose Demo server option (more instructions on prisma.io)
+2. Choose the region
+3. Make a name for the service
+4. choose a name for the stage: default of "dev" is fine
+5. Choose not to generate the client

 Prisma init generates a couple files for you ```prisma.yml``` &amp; ```datamodel.prisma```.
 The ```.yml``` file contains your basic configuration for connecting to the Prisma Server and what language you want your generated schema files in.
 The ```.prisma``` file is the datamodel for the application.
+Go ahead and create a prisma folder then move the files to the prisma folder for sake of organization.

 There are a few things to add/configure in the .yml file right off the bat.

 __Important__: make sure to grab the prisma endpoint and add it to your variables.env.sample file.
 Then remove the .sample extension.
 This file helps set up environment variables so you don't expose secrets to your git repository.
 Don't push this to your git repository!!!